camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/operate.md

 - URL of your OAuth token endpoint
 - Operate URL

-If you are testing this Connector on your local machine with Camunda Platform 8 Docker Compose setup, set the following URLs:
+If you are testing this Connector on your local machine with the Camunda Platform 8 Docker Compose setup, set the following URLs:

 - OAuth Token endpoint: `http://localhost:18080/auth/realms/camunda-platform/protocol/openid-connect/token`
 - Operate URL: `http://localhost:8081`